Why You Should Choose a Pediatric Dentist For Your Child

 My New Secret

-Today, I feel very fortunate to practice as a pediatric dental hygienist at Tebo Dental.
+Today, I feel fortunate to practice as a pediatric dental hygienist at Tebo Dental.
 I LOVE working in a pediatric dental office— treating, educating, and comforting kids and their parents all day long!
 My ‘New Secret’ is that I would be thrilled to care for children for the rest of my career!